Skip to content

 #> $ neutral_score : num 0.2

-Note that we’ve asked nicely for the scores to sum 1, and they do in this example (at least when I ran the code), but it’s not guaranteed.
+Note that while we’ve asked nicely for the scores to sum 1, which they do in this example (at least when I ran the code), this is not guaranteed.

 Example 4: Text classification